hisashin/chip/README.md

 Use case examples :
 - Food allergy patients (even kids) can test their food by themselves.
 - In pandemic, people can pick a blood from finger and test infectious diseases like Zika, by themselves.
 - Halal test
-- (You can add here if come up)

-Things to be solved :
-- A
-- B
-- C
-- D